CC-Riddle: A Question Answering Dataset of Chinese Character Riddles: Dataset Construction and Analysis

 \subsection{The Generation Model}

-After gathering the necessary data mentioned above, we propose and train a generation model to generate brand new Chinese character riddles.
-Particularly, we fine-tune the pre-trained BART model using the Transformers library \cite{wolf2020transformers}.
-Given that the amount of collected character riddles is limited, we choose the bart-base-chinese pre-trained model\footnote{\url{https://huggingface.co/fnlp/bart-base-chinese}} \cite{shao2021cpt} from FastNLP.
-During training, our model takes a Chinese character together with all the four elements (pinyin, two decompositions and explanation) as input and uses both radicals and the IDS dictionary for the decompositions.
-Meanwhile, the output is a single riddle description.
-Training set, validation set and test set are split by characters so that we can avoid generating riddles highly similar to existing riddles and evaluate the generalization ability of the model effectively.
+Upon collecting the requisite data as previously specified, we design and subsequently train a generative model to produce brand new Chinese character riddles.
+Particularly, we fine-tune a pre-trained Chinese BART model\footnote{\url{https://huggingface.co/fnlp/bart-base-chinese}} \cite{shao2021cpt} using the Transformers library\cite{wolf2020transformers}.
+During training, our model takes a Chinese character together with all the three elements (pinyin, glyph and explanation) as input.
+We use decomposition from IDS dictionary and radical decomposition from HanziCraft as glyph information.
+The output is a single riddle description.
+One character may have multiple riddle descriptions and each of them acts as an independent piece of data in training.
+Training set, validation set and test set are split by characters.
 We use 98 characters for the validation set and 100 characters for the test set.
 The rest are all included in the training set.
-One character may have multiple riddle descriptions and each of them acts as an independent piece of data in training.
-As for hyperparameters, we set learning rate to \texttt{5e-5}, batch size \texttt{16}, random seed \texttt{42} and number of epoches \texttt{12}.
-In generation, the solution character is prevented to appear in generated riddle descriptions by setting its \texttt{logit} to \texttt{-inf} in decoding.
-For each input character, five candidate descriptions are generated using beam search.
-Figure \ref{Fig.model} illustrates the process of generating Chinese character riddles.
+As for hyperparameters, we set learning rate to \texttt{5e-5}, batch size \texttt{16}, random seed \texttt{42} and number of epochs \texttt{12}.
+In the generation stage, the solution character is prevented to appear in generated riddle descriptions by setting its \texttt{logit} to \texttt{-inf} in decoding.
+We use beam search as the decoding algorithm to generate 5 riddle description candidates for each input entry.
+The generation part of Figure \ref{fig.process} illustrates the process of generating Chinese character riddles.
 Besides, we implement the template-based method and replacement-based method proposed in \cite{tan2016solving} with our data and take them as the baselines.\footnote{While implementing the baselines, we could not train the weights of features for the ranking model because the data for training it is annotated by human and not publicly available.
 We make a rough adjustment on the weights manually instead.}